Configure properties

 When you select a basic data Type, you also select its subtype.
 For example, if you select Content, you also select the Content Type (Content Area, Content Area Item, or Content Reference); if you select Text, you also select the Text Type (Long string (>255), String (<=255), or XHTML string (>255)), and so on.

-When you select a Content Type, you may have additionally Allowed Content Types or Restricted Content Types that an editor can see for this property.
+When you select Content Type, also specify Allowed Content Types or Restricted Content Types that an editor can see for this property.

 -